-This powerful oil is distilled from the dried leaves of the oregano plant, the most common variety of which is known as Origanum vulgare.
+Oregano oil is distilled from the dried leaves of the oregano plant, the most common variety of which is known as Origanum vulgare.
 Native to the Mediterranean region, oregano oil has been used in traditional medicine for thousands of years, and is now widely available.
-This oil is dark yellow in color and has a very strong aroma, which is why some people choose to use it in culinary applications.
+It is dark yellow in color and has a very strong aroma, which is why some people choose to use it in culinary applications.
 However, as a therapeutic oil, oregano oil can be topically applied, sublingually used, consumed orally or inhaled, all of which can deliver an impressive list of benefits.

 Benefits of Oregano Oil for Cold & Flu

-The most powerful compound in oregano oil is carvacrol, and it also comes in the highest concentration in this oil.
+The most powerful compound in oregano oil is carvacrol, and it also comes with the highest concentration in this oil.
 Boasting numerous antimicrobial properties, this active ingredient is the main reason why this oil is so famed for eliminating symptoms of cold and flu.
 In fact, carvacrol is known to break through the outer cell membrane of bacteria, allowing them to be neutralized by the body’s immune system.

 Globally known as an immune system-booster, vitamin C is found in moderate quantities in oregano oil, where it can stimulate the production of white blood cells to counter the spread of a cold virus or bacterial infection.
 Vitamin C also soothes inflammation and functions as an antioxidant to relieve strain on the immune system.
-Finally, it is involved in collagen, which is needed to recover and heal the tissues following an extended cold or flu.
+Finally, it is involved in collagen synthesis, which is needed to recover and heal the tissues following an extended cold or flu.

 Oregano oil can also be used to protect the body’s first line of defense against cold and flu – the skin.
 With antiseptic, anti-parasitic and anti-fungal properties, in addition to the antioxidant effects of vitamin E, oregano oil can help prevent cold and flu symptoms by preventing them from ever taking hold!

 This element of oregano oil plays a number of unique roles in the healing process.
-From antioxidant to antihistamine, this volatile acid can regulate the body’s immune response and prevent excess oxidative stress, allowing your natural defenses to function more properly against cold and flu symptoms.
+From an antioxidant to an antihistamine, this volatile acid can regulate the body’s immune response and prevent excess oxidative stress, allowing your natural defenses to function more properly against cold and flu symptoms.

-Mix 4-5 drops of this oil into your morning glass of orange juice, or blend it with coconut oil.
+- Mix 4-5 drops of this oil into your morning glass of orange juice, or blend it with coconut oil.
 This is done to dilute the flavor, as oregano oil tastes quite strong.

 - This can rapidly deliver the aromatic compounds of oregano oil to your immune system, while also clearing out your sinuses and relieving pressure.

 Oregano Oil for Cough

-Add a few drops of oregano oil to your pillow at night, or rub a few drops of diluted oil (1 part oregano oil : 3 parts carrier oil) on your chest before you go to sleep.
+- Add a few drops of oregano oil to your pillow at night, or rub a few drops of diluted oil (1 part of oregano oil : 3 parts of carrier oil) on your chest before you go to sleep.